pgerva/playing-paintings/README.md

    - The file *musics.csv* must contain the list of the .mp3 (or .wav) files of the musics that you want to consider for the analysis.
 These files must be present in the directory *musics_dir*.
-   - The file *paintings.csv* must contain the list of the .png files of the paintings that you want to consider for the analysis.
+   - The file *paintings.csv* must contain the list of the .png files (without extension) of the paintings that you want to consider for the analysis.
 These files must be present in the directory *paintings_dir*.
 The first line of the file *paintings.csv* must not contain a filename, but any string.

 <a name="run"></a>